$7,395 | Completing Grades 9–12

 Days 1–2: Arrive in Athens

-We meet at Athens International Airport (ATH) on Day 2, where leaders are waiting to greet participants.
+Leave the US on day 1 and fly overnight to Athens International Airport (ATH) arriving on day 2, where leaders are waiting to greet participants.
 After transferring to our hotel and settling in, we take a walk through the city and catch our first glimpse of the Acropolis.

 Day 3: Explore Athens

-We spend the day exploring the historic hills of Athens, visiting the Acropolis and learning about Greek history from local experts.
+We spend the day exploring the historic hills of Athens, visiting the Acropolis and learning about Greek history from our local guide.
 In the evening, we walk through the Plaka neighborhood and enjoy dinner at a traditional Greek taverna.

 Day 4: Transfer to Lefkada & Prep for Kayaking